Don't Miss a Video !SUBSCRIBE TO YOUTUBE CHANNEL

 Looking for things to do while Sailing in St. Augustine, Florida?
 Watch our video and see what we loved best, and get a view of what the inlet is really like with an outgoing tide against the wind.

-Sailing PILAR in St. Augustine & St. Simons Island | EP 55 | Blue Dot Voyages
+St. Augustine & St. Simons Island | Sailing & Sightseeing

 Easter Weekend 2021 we sailed from St. Simons Island, GA to St. Augustine, FL.
 We averaged 7 knots SOG for 12 hour sail on 15 knot winds with fairly close 6 ft waves.
 Although we thought it would be parasailor weather, it turned out the Genoa and the Main sailed well for the majority of the day.